 A qualified applicant to our Biomedical Sciences Pre-Dental (BMPD) enhancement program would already meet minimum qualifications to apply to dental school but needs to strengthen their academic preparation.

-Completed all of the prerequisite coursework for dental school admission
+Completion of all prerequisite course work for dental school admission.

-Obtained competitive scores on the Dental Admissions Test (DAT) (typically a score of 17 or higher, achieved prior to the start of the program)
+Obtained competitive scores on the Dental Admissions Test (DAT) (typically a score of 17 or higher, academic average and all subscores, achieved prior to the start of the program).